carcrupe/TFM/README.md

 To finalize the project, I have created a simple web application with [Streamlit](https://www.streamlit.io/).
 The application runs the best trained classifier (Random Forest) and predicts the input that the user sets.
 There are two ways to run the app:

+**Streamlit notebook:** From the repository notebook folder download and run the file [stroke_stream.ipynb](https://github.com/carcrupe/TFM/blob/master/notebooks_models/stroke_stream.ipynb).
+You can run this notebook without previously training the model, it will by default use the pretrained model that I have saved in my repository.
+To show the app, I create a ngrok tunnel to expose my local server in a dinamically created URL.

 **Running the docker file:** I have created a docker container with all the needed information to install and run the streamlit application.
 The instructions to execute the app are:

 - In the terminal, navigate to the project folder, which contains the Dockerfile.